von Neumann measurement and quantum phase estimation of block-encoded Hamiltonians: Preliminaries

+Above, $P_l$ is any element in the Pauli basis for $U(n)$, there are a total of $\left|P\right|$ terms, and $\alpha=\sum_l|\alpha_l|$.
+Note that $\alpha$ bounds the norm of $H$.
+We denote the operator norm of the matrix with $\opnorm{H}$, which for Hermitian matrices has the simpler forms such as the spectral norm.

-where $P_l$ is any element in the Pauli basis for $U(n)$ and there are a total of $\left|P\right|$ terms.
-Every fermionic quantum system has such a decomposition; spin systems are often represented in this form, and there exist techniques to find the Pauli decomposition of more general Hermitian matrices \cite{jones2024decomposingdensematricesdense, Hantzko_2024, Vidal_Romero_2023}.
+Every fermionic quantum system has such a decomposition; spin systems are often represented in this form, and there exist techniques to find the Pauli decomposition of Hermitian matrices \cite{jones2024decomposingdensematricesdense, Hantzko_2024, Vidal_Romero_2023}.
 In many quantum simulation settings, the the number of Pauli terms required to encode $H$ directly dictates how difficult the system will be to simulate.
 So, there are strong physical motivations to work with LCP's.